 If you have a mortgage, you can pretty much guarantee that you’ll be required to purchase and maintain a homeowner’s insurance policy.
 Lenders require this to protect their investment in your home.
 However, if you own your home outright, you aren’t required to have an insurance policy on your home (though it’s generally accepted as a common-sense expense in order to protect your investment).

 The point of insurance policies to protect your belongings is essentially the same.
-It’s to make sure that you don’t bear the financial burden of a disaster, whether it’s natural or man-made.
+It’s important to know the difference between renter’s insurance and homeowner’s insurance depending on which one you need.
+Both are important in making sure that you don’t bear the financial burden of a disaster, whether it’s natural or man-made.
 However, one is a little more straightforward than the other.